 Whatever you can contribute helps!
 A medication abortion costs approximately $500 and is available up to 10 weeks of pregnancy; a surgical abortion costs approximately $400 up to 12 weeks of pregnancy, plus $100 for each additional week.

 In a year, your contribution of just $30 a month would cover the cost of a surgical abortion, giving someone in need the same right to choose as those who can afford it.
 Help make reproductive rights a reality instead of an abstract concept, donate to BWEF today!

-Your contribution will go directly to the women who need it; none of your money will go to cover administrative costs.
+Your contribution will go directly to the women who need it!

 How Did Abortion Become Inaccessible for Thousands of Women?